dgilland/alchy/CONTRIBUTING.md

 5. Add test cases if new functionality introduced or bug fixed (100% test coverage).
 6. Ensure tests pass.
 7. Add yourself to `CONTRIBUTORS.md`.
-8. Push to your fork and submit a pull request.
+8. Push to your fork and submit a pull request to the `develop` branch.

+## Branching

+There are two main development branches: `master` and `develop`. `master` represents the currently released version while `develop` is the latest development work.
+When submitting a pull request, be sure to submit to `develop`.
+The originating branch you submit from can be any name though.

 ## Guidelines